yashrjgrg8630/Ai-siem-system/README.md

 Version Control: Git, GitHub

-▶️ Execution Guide

-Follow the steps below to run the project locally:
+How It Works

+The system continuously generates and ingests log data simulating real network events.

+Logs are analyzed by rule-based detection and machine learning models to identify and classify attacks.

+Detected threats are assigned a severity score and displayed on a real-time dashboard, with alerts triggered for critical events.

+Results / Output

+Successful identification of multiple attack types from simulated logs

+Accurate classification of malicious vs normal activity

+Clear visualization of attack trends and threat sources

+Real-time alerts for high-risk security incidents, simulating SOC behavior

+How to Run
+Prerequisites

+Python 3.8 or above

+Git

+Steps
 git clone https://github.com/yashrjgrg8630/Ai-siem-system.git
 cd Ai-siem-system
+python -m venv venv
 venv\Scripts\Activate.ps1
 pip install -r requirements.txt python app.py

-Once the application starts, open your browser and access the dashboard to view live logs and security analytics.
+After starting the application, open your browser and access the web dashboard to view live logs, detected attacks, analytics, and alerts.